cfug/dio/README.md

 ## Extends Dio class

-`Dio` is a abstract class with factory constructor，so we don't extends `Dio` class directy.
-For this purpose,  we can extends `DioForNative` or `DioForBrowser` instead, for example:
+`Dio` is a abstract class with factory constructor，so we don't extend `Dio` class directy.
+For this purpose,  we can extend `DioForNative` or `DioForBrowser` instead, for example:

 ```dart
 import 'package:dio/dio.dart';